Bugatti – a car maker with a difference

-A new exhibition about the Targa Florio road race will open at the Bugatti Trust Museum at Prescott during our Coffee & Chrome event on May 18th.
+A new exhibition about the Targa Florio Road race opened at the Bugatti Trust Museum at Prescott during our Coffee & Chrome event on May 18th.
 But why is this marque such an important part of automotive history and what is its most important car?

 Even the sound of the name sounds romantic.
 Bugatti.
 As you say it aloud it evokes some sort of wonderful past made up of beautiful people in beautiful locations, where elegance and grace are in abundance.
 As a car company, the word ‘boutique’ is appropriate in any description or explanation of it because Bugatti is all about style.